davemlacroix/ninja-shop-ui/README.md

 Be sure to have the accompanying [ninja-shop-api](https://github.com/elAndyG/ninja-shop-api) running to truly demonstrate a full vertial slice.

+## Prerequisites
+you must have node and angular cli installed optional - yarn optional - vscode optional - git scm, to clone

 ## Getting Started
 * download or clone the git repositoory
 * If you have yarn, head to command line and just type `yarn`